lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

       Selecting a version of the LSBQe

-However, both the working languages and the setup for specific bilingual communities can be easily changed by providing a translated version to suit your own research settings.
+However, both the working languages and the setup for specific bilingual communities can be easily changed by providing a translated version of teh task you require to suit your own research settings.
+Below we provide instructions on how to do this using the LSBQe as example, though the same procedures can also be applied to the AToL-C and AGT.

-To do this, you will need to create a new file, provide a translation for each interface item and then save it with a specific naming convention.
+To adapt a task for a new language community, you will need to create a new file, provide a translation for each interface item and then save it with a specific naming convention.
 Each step is outlined below.

 Creating and Naming your file
 -----------------------------